g-lalevee/apigee-envselector/README.md

 # apigee-envselector

-On Apigee X/hybrid, to work around the limits of the number of deployable proxies per environment, you can associate several environments to the same environment group.
+On Apigee X/hybrid, to work around the limit of the number of deployable proxies per environment, you can attach several environments to the same environment group.
 See [About environments and environment groups](https://cloud.google.com/apigee/docs/api-platform/fundamentals/environments-overview).

-Targeting a group of environments, envselector allows you to dynamically select in which attached environment to deploy your proxies.
+Targeting a group of environments, envselector dynamically select in which attached environment to deploy your proxies.

 2 strategies allow you to select the target environment: